 Fact # 2

-Antimatter is used in brain scans!
+We use antimatter in brain scans!
 PET scans rely on antimatter to produce accurate images of the tissues in the body.
-They use a beta-emitting Fluorine isotope as a medical tracer, which emits beta-plus particles, called positrons.
-These are the antiparticles of electrons, so when they interact with the electrons in the body they ‘annihilate’.
-While this term sounds dramatic, it simply means that both particles turn into energy.
-This energy is detected and used to pinpoint exactly where the fluorine was to start with.
-Since fluorine concentrates in areas of high activity, we can use PET scans to monitor brain function.
+They use a beta-emitting Fluorine isotope as a medical tracer.
+This isotope emits beta-plus particles, called positrons.
+Because they are electron antiparticles, they annihilate when interacting with the body’s electrons.
+This means that both particles turn into energy.
+This energy is detected and used to pinpoint exactly where the fluorine is.
+Since fluorine concentrates in high-activity areas, we use PET scans to watch brain function.

 Fact # 3

 Vibrating crystals are the basis of ultrasound scans!
-Ultrasound scans are a common non-invasive imaging technique, often used to show parents their unborn children.
-They work by using ‘ultrasound’, which is a sound that is thousands of times too high pitched to be audible to humans.
-A piece of equipment called a transducer produces this ultrasound by making a crystal vibrate using something called the ‘piezoelectric effect’.
-This effect means that when an alternating current is applied to certain crystals, they are squished repeatedly, causing a very high-frequency vibration.
-This ultrasound vibration is partially reflected whenever it encounters a boundary between substances, like tissue and bone for example.
+They work by using ultrasound; a sound that is thousands of times too high-pitched to be audible to humans.
+A transducer produces this sound by making a crystal vibrate using the piezoelectric effect.
+This ultrasound vibration is reflected when it encounters a boundary, like tissue and bone.
 By mapping where the vibrations are reflected, we can produce images of foetuses before they are born!

 Fact # 4

-Particle accelerators are used to cure cancer!
-In an advanced treatment technique called intensity-modulated radiation therapy (IMRT), computer programs are used to precisely shape the field of treatment.
-A Linear Accelerator or LINAC is used to collide electrons, producing an X-ray beam.
-As in traditional radiation therapy, the high dose of radiation is able to kill large tumours, preventing them from spreading.
-This technique delivers a maximal dose of radiation to the target area while reducing the impact on surrounding tissues.
+Particle accelerators are curing cancer in a treatment called intensity-modulated radiation therapy (IMRT)!
+First, computer programs shape the field of treatment.
+Then, a Linear Accelerator collides electrons, producing an X-ray beam.
+From here, the high dose of radiation kills large tumours, so they can’t spread.
+This technique delivers the radiation to the area whilst reducing the impact on surrounding tissues.

 Fact # 5

 Researchers are currently working to understand the atomic motion within enzymes.
-Many pharmaceuticals work by inhibiting the function of enzymes, so understanding exactly how they work could lead to a whole new branch of pharmaceuticals!
+Many pharmaceuticals inhibit the function of enzymes.
+So, understanding how they work could lead to a whole new branch of pharmaceuticals!

 Want to learn about more applications of physics?
 Check out these 8 things you can do with a physics degree>>